Aliases for POLR2C Gene

 External Ids for POLR2C Gene

 This gene encodes the third largest subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 The product of this gene contains a cysteine rich region and exists as a heterodimer with another polymerase subunit, POLR2J.
 These two subunits form a core subassembly unit of the polymerase.
 A pseudogene has been identified on chromosome 21. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2C Gene

-POLR2C (Polymerase (RNA) II (DNA Directed) Polypeptide C, 33kDa) is a Protein Coding gene.
-Diseases associated with POLR2C include hiv-1.
+POLR2C (RNA Polymerase II Subunit C) is a Protein Coding gene.
+Diseases associated with POLR2C include Immunodeficiency 25 and Nemaline Myopathy 7.
 Among its related pathways are DREAM Repression and Dynorphin Expression and Tat-mediated elongation of the HIV-1 transcript.
 Gene Ontology (GO) annotations related to this gene include protein dimerization activity and RNA polymerase II activity.
 An important paralog of this gene is POLR1C.